PRECISE-Abreast-Challenge-PAC/PRECISE-ABreast-Challenge/dataset.md

 ## 🗃️ Dataset

-The PRECISE-Abreast Challenge utilizes a curated, multi-institutional dataset of breast ultrasound (BUS) images to support the development and evaluation of algorithms for **lesion detection, classification, and segmentation**.
-The dataset integrates images from four distinct sources:

-- 📚 **BUSI** – Al-Dhabyani et al. (2020) [1]
-- 🧪 **BrEaST** – Pawłowska et al. (2024) [2]
-- 🔬 **BUS-BRA** – Gómez-Flores et al. (2024) [3]
-- 🌍 **ABreast** – an unpublished prospective collection of breast ultrasound scans from sub-Saharan Africa.
+The PRECISE-ABreast Challenge utilizes a curated, multi-institutional dataset of breast ultrasound (BUS) images to support the development and evaluation of algorithms for lesion detection, classification, and segmentation.
+The dataset integrates images from four distinct sources: the BUSI dataset by Al-Dhabyani et al. (2020)[1], the BrEaST dataset by Pawłowska et al. (2024)[2], the BUS-BRA dataset by Gómez-Flores et al. (2024)[3], and the ABreast point-of-care dataset, an unpublished prospective collection of breast handheld ultrasound scans from community-dwelling women in sub-Saharan Africa.

-All images are paired with expert-verified reference annotations, including  **lesion boundaries** and **diagnostic labels** ( `normal`, `benign`, `malignant`.), enabling robust supervised learning and quantitative evaluation.
+All images are paired with expert-verified reference annotations, including **lesion boundaries** and diagnostic labels (`normal, benign, malignant`), enabling robust supervised learning and quantitative evaluation.
 The combined dataset reflects a wide range of ultrasound acquisition protocols and patient demographics to improve algorithmic fairness and clinical relevance.

-**Phase I** includes **7,354  images across training and validation sets**, comprising
+**Phase I** of the challenge includes **7,354  images across training and validation sets**, comprising
 - 4,574 benign
 - 2,248 malignant
 - 532 normal  cases sourced from the **BUSI, BrEaST**, and **BUS-BRA** datasets.

-**Phase II** introduces new annotated cases from the **ABreast dataset**.
-A **private test subset** will be reserved for the Test Phase and used for the final evaluation of submitted models, ensuring blind, unbiased assessment on African-representative data.
+**Phase II** will introduce additional annotated cases from the **ABreast dataset**.
+A private subset of ABreast data will be reserved for the Test Phase and used for the final evaluation of submitted models, ensuring a blind, unbiased assessment of African-representative data.

 The dataset follows the naming convention outlined below:

 **File naming convention**:
-- `PABC`: Challenge name
+- `PACE`: Name of the challenge
 - `00001`: Subject ID
-- `000–101`: Scan type & diagnosis:
+- `000–101`: Scan timepoint and diagnostic status, defined as:
   - 000: Baseline – Normal
   - 001: Baseline – Benign
   - 002: Baseline – Malignant